Natanael Cano

-Natanael Cano (born May 1, 2001) is a Mexican rapper and singer-songwriter.
-He is best known for the unique blend of traditional Mexican corridos and American hip hop music.
-Cano was the first musician to publicly fuse this variant of the two genres together which has made him stand out.
-This genre was dubbed corridos tumbados.
-The idea to fuse the two genres was proposed by Dan Sanchez whom wrote Natanael's first corrido tumbado, "Soy El Diablo".
+Natanael Rubén Cano Monge (born 27 March 2001) is a Mexican rapper, musician and singer.
+Natanael is known for his fusion of trap music and regional Mexican corridos, known as corridos tumbados.
+The idea to fuse the two genres was proposed by Dan Sanchez who wrote Natanael's first corrido tumbado, "Soy el Diablo".

 Early life

 Cano was born in Hermosillo, Sonora.
-When Cano was nine, he showed off his talent at family events and parties or wherever he was invited.
-When he first taught himself to play the guitar at thirteen, he learned Mexican band Maná's "Rayando el Sol" off of YouTube.
+When he was seven, he showed off his talent at family events and parties or wherever he was invited.
+When he first taught himself to play the piano at thirteen, he learned Mexican band Maná's "Rayando el Sol" off of YouTube.
 Then he focused on regional Mexican corridos like the ones by Ariel Camacho who was his main source of inspiration.
-Three years later at sixteen, when he dropped out of school, he released his first song on YouTube "El de los lentes Gucci" where he first fused hip-hop/trap with corridos, which he now refers to as corridos tumbados.
+Three years later at 16, he released his first song on YouTube "El de los lentes Gucci" where he first fused hip-hop/trap with corridos, which he now refers to as corridos tumbados.

 Music career

-At the beginning of his career, Cano primarily upload videos guitar covers to YouTube and later grew into performing underground.
-Cano signed to the Los Angeles-based urban regional Mexican label Rancho Humilde in March 2019.
-The label's founder, Jimmy Humilde was looking to sign more urban regional corridos singers and after watching Cano on an Instagram video in early 2019, he decided to fly Cano out to Los Angeles and eventually signed him.
-Humilde keeps Cano grounded, constantly reminding him that he "can achieve great things if he doesn't get lost in the journey".
+2018–2019: Career beginnings, Todo Es Diferente, and Corridos Tumbados

+Cano began his music career in 2018 by uploading guitar covers to YouTube and later grew into performing underground.
+In 2019, he eventually signed to the independent label Five Music, where he released his debut single "El de los Lentes Gucci".
+Later that year, he released his debut studio album Todo Es Diferente.
+He would eventually get the attention of Jimmy Humilde, who is the owner of Los Angeles-based urban regional Mexican label Rancho Humilde, and signed him onto the label in March 2019 after watching Cano on an Instagram video in early 2019.
+Following the release of other independent singles, he would release his first single under the Rancho Humilde label, "El Drip", which eventually reached the US Hot Latin Songs chart.
+He would eventually collaborate with Puerto Rican rapper Bad Bunny on the remix for "Soy el Diablo", which was the second single from his debut album Todo Es Diferente.
+Following the collaboration, Cano released his second studio album Corridos Tumbados, containing collaborations with Junior H, Nueva Era, Dan Sánchez, among others.
+A month later, he would release his debut EP, Mi Verdad Corridos Tumbados, with him releasing another EP at the end of 2019, Mi Nuevo Yo.